rainder/json-schema-validation-pipeline/README.md

  * typeOf
  * fn

-## Schema Type Methods
+## SchemaType Methods

 #### `required()`
-Specifies that property is required in the JSON object.
+Specifies that property is required in the JSON object
 ```js
 var objectToValidate = {
   name: 'Andrius',